Summer Residential Life

 Hi, I am from "the world's music capital" Vienna, and I study statistics and psychology (not all Austrians are musically talented "Wunderkinder" unfortunately).
 My passion is for the brain and neuroscience.
 I arrived in Chicago about a month ago, and I feel very much like I have found my home here.
 What I have found here surpassed my expectations.
 UChicago is such an inspiring and stimulating place that seems to welcome all thirst for knowledge.
 It has been an incredibly intense time so far and I still feel like a sponge trying to take in everything that is happening around me.
 This leads me to the other enriching environment here, the I-House itself.
 My original motivation to stay here was to experience life on campus, to fully dive in to the experience of studying at a United States university, but I-House has proven to be much more than that.
 What I love most about it are the people, the everyday life that I get to spend with all those interesting and wonderful individuals.
 For me, it seems like the most unique and special feature about I-House is that it is a place where people are so very open, easy to get to know and where one is welcomed in such a friendly way.
 I am very grateful to have the opportunity to be part of this big family, it is a huge personal and intellectual gain and I enjoy the time with all of you immensely!

 Privet!
 I am originally from St. Petersburg, Russia, but I received my undergraduate degree here in the United States.
 Now I am doing a one-year Master’s program at University of Chicago concentrating in Political Science.
 My romance with UChicago started a while ago.
 I came here when I was a sophomore in college and completely fell in love with the school and the city.
 At the time I thought that studying here was an impossible dream!
 Now that the dream has come true, UChicago has not disappointed me.
 I love the school for its intensity, rigor and commitment to learning.
 Every day I am inspired by the magnificent architecture that accompanies me wherever I go on campus.
 I chose to live at I-House because I knew it would be a great opportunity to meet people from around the globe.
 I also liked the idea of being so close to the nexus of social, cultural and academic events on campus.
-As someone living on the 9th floor, my favorite thing about the I-House is, of course, the kitchen elevator.
-But really, what I appreciate and enjoy most about the I-House is its warm, welcoming, diverse and creative community.
+What I appreciate and enjoy most about the I-House is its warm, welcoming, diverse and creative community.

 My name is Esraa Mahmoud and I come from Egypt.
 I’m majoring in Economics and minoring in political science.
 I decided to come to the University of Chicago as an international student for one academic year hoping that this experience would shape my future.
 Chicago is a very beautiful city with a combination of natural sightseeing and skyscrapers.
 The thing I love the most about Chicago is the view of the lake.
 I decided to live at I-House because I wanted to be part of the International community.
 The thing I love the most about I-House is that sitting in the Dining Room feels so much like sitting at a table in the United Nations where you would be surrounded by people from all over the world.
 I also love having 9 of my Egyptian friends with me which makes I-House feels so much like home.